 Future of the Sandy Hook Lawsuit Uncertain after Dismissal

 A central argument in Judge Bellis’ decision to dismiss the Sandy Hook lawsuit pointed out that Congress deliberately limited the negligent entrustment exception to parties who gun manufacturers and sellers dealt with directly.
 When the bill was passed in 2005, opposition to the limited negligent entrustment provision argued that the legislation would protect companies who made and sold guns used by violent criminals to engage in illegal behavior, yet despite these concerns Congress declined to expand the exception when it passed the bill.

-Judge Bellis held that the history behind the PLCAA and its negligent entrustment exception indicated Congressional intent to strictly limit gun commerce liability, and in turn the plaintiffs in the Sandy Hook lawsuit were precluded from seeking legal relief.
+Judge Bellis held that the history behind the PLCAA and its negligent entrustment exception indicated a congressional intent to strictly limit gun commerce liability, and in turn the plaintiffs in the Sandy Hook lawsuit were not entitled to legal relief.
 Attorneys for the victim’s families have already promised an appeal to a higher Connecticut court, however, there appears to be little reason to question Bellis’ interpretation of the PLCAA.
-Unless a higher appellate court is inclined to expand the negligent entrustment exception beyond what Congressional intent appears to have been, the families of victims of Sandy Hook will not be able to seek civil relief from the manufacturer, distributor, and seller of the weapon used in the attack.
+Unless a higher appellate court is inclined to expand the negligent entrustment exception beyond what congressional intent appears to have been, the families of victims of Sandy Hook will not be able to seek civil relief from the manufacturer, distributor, and seller of the weapon used in the attack.